vatsa709/PortSniffer_VulnTickler/README.md

    ```

 2. **Enter Target IP**:
-   When prompted, input the IP address you have permission to scan (e.g., `192.168.1.1`).
+   When prompted, input the IP address you have permission to scan (e.g., `10.10.10.10`).
-   - **Important**: Only scan networks you own or have explicit permission to scan.

 3. **View Results**:
    The script will output details about open ports, services, versions, and vulnerabilities.